magepages/mpdocs/docs/mass-product-actions/index.md

 #### 2.5.
 Copy Custom Options

 - Admin can perform **Copy Custom Options** for one or multiple order by clicking on **order ID**
-- In case Admin wants to do mass action for all order, click **Select All**, the system will auto select all created orders.
+- In case Admin wants to do mass action for all order, click **Select All**, the system will auto-select all created orders.
   - Click **Select All on This Page**, the system will select all orders displayed on the grid.

   ![Imgur](https://i.imgur.com/Q9gTNy0.png)